Chris Bradwell

 Christopher D. Bradwell (born December 17, 1983) is an American former professional football defensive tackle.
 He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2008.
 He played college football at Troy.

 Bradwell was also a member of the St. Louis Rams, Georgia Force, Columbus Lions, Toronto Argonauts, Knoxville NightHawks and Colorado Ice.

-Early years
+Early life

 Bradwell attended Chattahoochee High School in Georgia and recorded 95 tackles and 11 sacks as a senior.
 He Also caught eight passes for 150 yards, and 7 touchdowns while playing tight end, linebacker, defensive end, and defensive tackle.
 As a junior, he caught 11 passes for 177 yards and one touchdown while logging 173 tackles and six quarterback sacks.

 College career

 Bradwell appeared in 12 games with nine starts for Troy in 2007 and was named Sun Belt Conference Newcomer of the Year.
 He finished the season with 36 total tackles, including eight tackles for loss, as well as four sacks, one forced fumble, two fumble recoveries and one pass defensed.
 He sat out the 2006 season due to a violation of team rules.
 He played for Northeast Mississippi Community College in 2005 and was named junior college All-American and Defensive Player of the Year in Mississippi in 2005 after recording Recorded 70 tackles, including 10 for loss.
 He played in four games as a true freshman at Florida State in 2004 and recorded one tackle.
 He redshirted in 2003.